eponraj27392/Wikipedia_Data-Science-Challenge/README.md

 For more information refer to [Dash](https://plotly.com/dash/)

-For this challenge I made a simple web app,
+For this analysis I made a simple web app,

    * which connect the WikiEventStream.db (SQLite3 DB) --> preprocess the data --> plot a simple line graph dynamically (either stored data or live data)
    * The line graph will gets updated every 15 minutes of data with a desired time resolution is every minute.